 2.13a Security of the data

-Although the leaderboard and login is through the internet.
-However, PHP and Node.JS are both backend programming language which user has no way to access the code.
-Moreover, to secure the database from unautheriosed accses
+Although the leaderboard and login is able to access through the internet.
+However, both PHP and Node.JS are both backend programming language which normal user has no way to access the code so the database is secure from prevent unauthorised accses

 2.13b Integrity of the data

-Sanitise the user input and prevent account take over by email verification

-Hashing + salt to store a password
+The register website will sanitise the user input and prevent unwant character.
+Account will be verify by email One-Time Password to make sure the email address is correct and usable.
+Password will be stored in a form of hashing and salt data instead of plaintext which can improve the security of user password cracked by hacker

 2.13c Access Control

-Another user for admin access and leaderboard
+A non-admin user is created to access the database with basic privileges including DDL, DML and DQL query only.
+The password used Upper and lowercase letter, numbers and symbol to form at least 12 digit.
+The time complexity of cracking the password is O(n!). which is impossible in a lifetime in brute force method.

-2.14 System security //physical attack
+2.14 System security

-SQL injection using paramieterised SQL Query to prevent the
+There is a risk of being SQL injected by hacker using ‘WHERE user =””’ .
+To prevent this, all field is sanitise with character checking algorithm and parameterised query is used to prevent SQL injection.

 2.15 Overall Test Strategy //how you conduct a test + user acceptance

 I am going to use a white box testing for my game as it doesn’t have any invalid input from a touch screen devices